MOST BEAUTIFUL PLACES IN GREECE

-Recommended by Hannah from That Adventurer
+- Recommended by Hannah from That Adventurer

 Spetses is your traditional Greek island without the crowds.
-You can reach it only by boat (about 3 hours from Athens) and when you anchor at the tiny port of Dapia you’ll see whitewashed houses, local cafes and shops and narrow alley ways that are just calling out to be explored.
+You can reach it only by boat (about 3 hours from Athens), and when you anchor at the tiny port of Dapia, you’ll see whitewashed houses, local cafes and shops, and narrow alleyways that are just calling out to be explored.

-Whilst you could easily while away the hours going from cafe to cafe, sampling frappes and watching the water-taxis come and go, one of the best activities on the island is to hire a quad bike to get around.
+Whilst you could easily while away the hours going from cafe to cafe, sampling frappes and watching the water taxis come and go, one of the best activities on the island is to hire a quad bike to get around.
 You can hire quad bikes from several different places near the port – just make sure they give you a helmet!

-Recommended by Magda and Michael from Follow the View
+- Recommended by Magda and Michael from Follow the View

-Recommended by Eileen from Pure Wander
+- Recommended by Eileen from Pure Wander

 The ferry port is perfect for a bit of shopping and some nightlife after the sun goes down at the Bebop rooftop bar.
 Close by for sunbathing during the day is Krios Beach – In sunny October, I was the only soul on the sand.